LogoCustom Linear Actuator

 Harness loss underestimatedVoltage sag, slower motion under load, and hidden heat concentration.Performance drops materially as harness length increases.Collect conductor specification and calculate loop-resistance with temperature correction before final sign-off.

-Alias-driven RFQ missing boundary inputsProcurement mismatch and late architecture change orders.RFQ only includes "12v 1500n actuator" with no speed, duty, startup or ambient profile.Require RFQ schema: force, speed, stroke, duty, ambient, harness length, startup assumptions, channel topology.
+Alias-driven RFQ missing boundary inputsProcurement mismatch and late architecture change orders.RFQ only includes "12v actuator 3500n" (or "12v 1500n actuator") with no speed, duty, startup or ambient profile.Require RFQ schema: force, speed, stroke, duty, ambient, harness length, startup assumptions, channel topology.

 Scenario demonstrations